wp-plugins/nextgen-facebook/readme.txt

 = Version 6.14.0 =

+There are several code improvements in this new version and one visible new feature: A new social sharing button for ManageWP.org.
+The button is enabled by default for the admin Post / Page editing page.
+You can also enable the button for your content in the Open Graph+ Social Sharing settings, and/or from the widget and shortcode.

 * Added a new social sharing button for ManageWP.
 * Added a check for incorrect/empty width/height values returned by wp_get_attachment_metadata().
 * Added 'Pin Button Image' option to the Pinterest settings to allow for a custom button image.